UNIT- VI SOCIOLOGY AND EDUCATION

 (Source: DISE analytical report 2004)

-So you can easily understand children having education in these institutions are far from
+having education in these institutions are far from

 getting the fruit of technological advancement.
 How can we expect children of these schools